 Wolfgang Amadeus Mozart’s Don Giovanni returns to Opera Idaho for the first time since 1999 and the first time ever at The Egyptian Theatre.
 Based on the legend of Don Juan, a fictional libertine and seducer, Mozart’s dramma giocoso is annually ranked among the ten most-performed operas in the world.
 Korean baritone Kyu Won Han (Carmen, 2014 & Tosca, 2017) performs the title role, leading a cast drawn from favorite artists of General Director Mark Junkert’s first ten seasons at Opera Idaho.
 The first film shown at The Egyptian Theatre, Opera Idaho’s home theatre since 2010, was the silent film Don Juan in 1927.

-Seville, mid-18th century.
-Leporello, servant to the nobleman Don Giovanni, keeps watch outside the Commendatore’s home at night.
+Spain, tonight.
+Leporello, servant to playboy Don Giovanni, keeps watch outside the Commendatore’s home at night.
 Suddenly, the Commendatore’s daughter, Donna Anna, rushes out, struggling with the masked Giovanni and followed by her father.
-The Commendatore challenges Giovanni to a duel and is killed.
+The Commendatore challenges Giovanni to a fight and is killed.
 Giovanni and Leporello escape.
-Anna asks her fiancé, Don Ottavio, to avenge her father’s death.
+Anna asks her fiance’, Don Ottavio, to avenge her father’s death.

 In the morning, Giovanni and Leporello encounter one of Giovanni’s former conquests, Donna Elvira, who is devastated by his betrayal.
 Leporello tells her she is neither the first nor the last woman to fall victim to Giovanni and shows her his catalogue with the name of every woman Giovanni has seduced.

 Peasants celebrate the marriage of Masetto and Zerlina.
 Giovanni flirts with the bride, telling her she is destined for a better life.
-But Elvira tells Zerlina to flee her suitor.
+But Elvira urges Zerlina to flee her suitor.
 She also warns Anna, who is still unaware of the identity of her father’s murderer and has asked Giovanni for help in finding the man.
 Giovanni, for his part, insists that Elvira is mad, and Anna and Ottavio wonder what to believe.
-As Giovanni leaves, Anna suddenly recognizes his voice as that of the murderer.
+As Giovanni leaves, Anna suddenly recognizes him as the murderer.
 Devastated but determined, she once more asks Ottavio to avenge her.
-He wonders how to restore her peace of mind.
 Giovanni, who has invited the entire wedding party to his home, looks forward to an evening of drinking and dancing.

-Outside Giovanni’s home, Zerlina asks Masetto to forgive her.
+Outside Giovanni’s home, Zerlina and Masetto make up.
 Giovanni enters and leads them both inside.
 Anna, Elvira, and Ottavio appear masked and are invited in by Leporello.
-In the ballroom, Giovanni dances with Zerlina, then tries to drag her into the adjoining room.
+In the ballroom, Giovanni dances with Zerlina, then drags her into the adjoining room.
 When she cries for help, Giovanni blames Leporello.
 Anna, Elvira, and Ottavio take off their masks and, along with Zerlina and Masetto, accuse Giovanni, who is momentarily surprised but manages to slip away.

 Later that night, Leporello — still believed by Elvira to be Giovanni — is surprised by Anna, Ottavio, Zerlina, and Masetto, who all denounce the supposed Don.
 Fearing for his life, Leporello reveals his true identity before making his escape.
 Ottavio proclaims that he will take revenge on Giovanni and asks the others to look after Anna.
-Elvira thinks about Giovanni, whom she still loves in spite of everything.

-In a cemetery, Giovanni and Leporello meet the statue of the Commendatore, who warns Giovanni that by morning he will laugh no longer.
+Giovanni and Leporello come across a statue of the Commendatore, who warns Giovanni that by morning he will laugh no longer.
 Giovanni forces the terrified Leporello to invite the statue to dinner.
 The statue accepts.

 Once again, Ottavio asks Anna to marry him, but she replies that she will not until her father’s death has been avenged.